down3badbad/wp1101/final/ReadMe.md

 - 鍾淳鎰r08921078

-after you have git pull the directory "/final", there will be 2 main subdirectories:
+after you have git clone the directory "/final", there will be 2 main subdirectories:
 "/final/frontend/" and "/final/backend", which our frontend work and backend work is separated.

 ## Frontend